If you are under 16, please read this instead.

 If you are unsuccessful in your application, we will usually retain the personal information collected about you for six months after when we communicated our decision to you.

-We use suppliers to help us operate Bite Back 2030, and the Campaign.
-For example, we have a company that provides us with technical support to keep our systems up and running.
-We have written agreements with our suppliers that require them to keep your personal information safe, and only use any personal information in line with our instructions.
+We use suppliers to help us operate Bite Back 2030 and our Mission.
+For example, a company provides us with technical support to keep our systems up and running.
+We work with partners and funders to ensure maximum impact of our Mission and may share your personal information with them to improve and measure the impact of our Mission.
+We have written agreements with our partners and suppliers that require them to keep your personal information safe and only use any personal information as we've agreed and in accordance with privacy laws.

 If we share your information with any other third party, we will let you know in advance where reasonably possible.